What is Civic Labs programming?

 It is easier to facilitate a productive conversation if there is a person who is designated as a facilitator.
 Even better if that person has received some training in navigating challenging conversations with groups.
 Here are some tips for finding a partner:

-- Is there someone on the library staff who can get training?
-Are you interested in getting training or learning about facilitation?
-Or is there a neighboring library who you can cooperate with?
-The American Library Association’s Leading Conversations in Small and Rural Libraries: Facilitation Guide; as well as a free e-course (registration required, but no membership requirements).
+- The American Library Association’s Leading Conversations in Small and Rural Libraries: Facilitation Guide; as well as a free e-course (registration required, but no membership requirements).

 - The Community Tool Box is a service of the Center for Community Health and Development at the University of Kansas.
 Chapter 16, Group Facilitation and Problem Solving, “Developing Facilitation Skills” explains how to plan for a good facilitation process and create an environment conducive for conversation.